Improving the university experience through a connected student platform

 The University of Waterloo

-Product Designer: UI/UX, wireframes, user research, design strategy
+Lead Designer: UI/UX, wireframes, user research, design strategy

 Andrew McAlorum - Manager, Web Development & Support